stephennewman/ventryx/AI_INSTRUCTIONS.md

    - Maintain proper contrast ratios
    - Ensure keyboard navigation support
    - Use semantic HTML elements appropriately

+4. **Codebase Analysis**
+   - Conduct a comprehensive analysis of the codebase before starting new functionality
+   - Review existing components and patterns to ensure consistency
+   - Identify reusable code to prevent duplication
+   - Understand data flow and state management approaches in place
+   - Evaluate integration points with existing systems
+   - Document dependencies and affected components before implementation

 This document should be updated as project preferences evolve.